 - a mixture of housing

-- the regeneration framework for Whitehouse Street
+- has informed the regeneration framework for Whitehouse Street

 You can read the Community Manifesto on the Whitehouse Street project website Go to https://whitehousestreet.com/ (opens new window).